 Commencement and transition regulations

-42. Students who began their studies under the 2020 Programme Regulations or according to the transition regulations in those regulations were transferred to the 2020 regulations are transferred to these 2021 Programme Regulations, so that these are effective for the remainder of the programme.
+42. Students who began their studies under the 2013 Programme Regulations or according to the transition regulations in those regulations were transferred to the 2014 regulations are transferred to these 2015 Programme Regulations, so that these 2015 Programme Regulations are effective for their second year of study.

 (2) Students who have commenced their studies in accordance with a previous set of degree regulations may apply to the Study Board for permission to transfer over to the present degree regulations, which will then apply to the remaining part of their degree programme.